gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-07-09-the-first-colour-playdate-game.md

 One interesting thing about this technique is that I made things look better by changing the contrast (dither pattern opacity) of the golf greens only when running in "colour mode" on the Simulator.
 I think that's the only change to the graphics I've done so far but there is opportunity for more.

 When I sent a build out to testers I put a cryptic note in the changelog "added: chartreuse tinted glasses mode" but only one tester figured out what it referred to.
-I had asked ChatGPT to suggest a colour that sounds like a shade of red, but is actually a shade of green: it suggested chartreuse (and I use the chartreuse hex colour for the debug layer).
+I had asked ChatGPT to suggest a colour that sounds like a shade of red, but is actually a shade of green: it suggested chartreuse (and so I use the "proper" chartreuse hex colour for the base colour of my green layer).

 ## Multi-colour?